aback223/wanderlust/README.md

-# README
+# Wanderlust

-This README would normally document whatever steps are necessary to get the application up and running.
+##Description
+Wanderlust is a web app that allows you to create and plan your trips with your friends.

 Things you may want to cover: